godwintechlab/CCNA-Castle-Rysen/README.md

 ## Repository Structure

-Each skill folder will contain:
+Each skill folder contains:

-- A summary of the objective
+- README.md with an overview of the skill
 - Packet Tracer lab files
-- Configuration notes
+- Screenshots or network diagrams (when applicable)
-- Network diagrams (when applicable)
+- Additional files as required

 ---

 ## Course Progress

-- [ ] Skill 01 - Using Packet Tracer to Understand Networks
+- [*] Skill 01 - Using Packet Tracer to Understand Networks
 - [ ] Skill 02 - Assembling Your Network Equipment
 - [ ] Skill 03 - Cables, Connectors, and Ports
 - [ ] Skill 04 - Network Design and Communication Models